From A Wiki of Ice and Fire

 A Storm of Swords

 Ramsay Snow was in on the trick played by Theon with the miller's children, so Bolton men search for the real Bran and Rickon.
 Bran, Meera, Jojen, and Hodor travel in secret to evade them, avoiding the main roads.
-When the weather turns colder, Summer finds them shelter where they meet a a Liddle who shares his food with them.
-When they ask if they should take the Kingsroad, the mountain man tells them that it's treacherous for travellers, as the war has made everywhere dangerous.
+When the weather turns colder in the northern mountains, Summer finds them shelter where they meet a a Liddle who shares his food with them.
+When they ask if they should take the kingsroad, the clansman tells them that it is treacherous for travellers, as the war has made everywhere dangerous.
 The group decide to head to the Nightfort instead of Castle Black due to Jojen's green dream.
 Meera then tells Bran a story, one to her and Jojen's surprise he has never heard before: the story of the Knight of the Laughing Tree.

 The troop eventually reaches the Wall at the Nightfort, and, while sleeping, Bran is awoken by footsteps.
-At first, the group are terrified to have been discovered, but as Meera attacks the intruders, Bran recognizes one as a Night's Watchman and meets Samwell Tarly, accompanied by the wildling Gilly.
+At first, the group are terrified to have been discovered, but as Meera attacks the intruders, Bran recognizes one as a brother of the Night's Watch and meets Samwell Tarly, accompanied by the wildling Gilly.
 Sam leads them through a secret door at the bottom of a well that takes them through to the north side of the Wall.
 There they meet Coldhands, an enigmatic figure of uncertain allegiance.
 Bran, Jojen and Coldhands all extract a promise from Samwell that he will tell no one that they are alive.
-Samwell reluctantly agrees, even keeping the secret from his sworn brother of the Night's Watch (and Bran's own brother) Jon Snow.
+Samwell reluctantly agrees, even keeping the secret from Jon Snow, his sworn brother of the Night's Watch and Bran's half-brother.

 A Feast For Crows

-At the Wall, Samwell is summoned to Jon and Lord Snow then mentions his message to King Tommen requesting aid for the Watch; he notes bitterly that Bran once bested Tommen at swords in the yard at Winterfell: now Bran is dead, and Tommen sits upon the Iron Throne.
-Sam wants to tell Jon his brother is alive and beyond the Wall, but keeps his promise and does not say a word.
+At the Wall, Samwell is summoned to Jon and Lord Snow then mentions his message to King Tommen Baratheon requesting aid for the Watch.
+He notes bitterly that Bran once bested Tommen at swords in the yard at Winterfell; now Bran is dead, and Tommen sits upon the Iron Throne.
+Sam wants to tell Jon his brother is alive and beyond the Wall, but he keeps his promise and does not say a word.

 A Dance with Dragons

 Bran, Meera, Jojen, Hodor, and Coldhands continue their journey through the haunted forest in search of the three-eyed crow.
 During his travels with the Reeds, Bran begins to become infatuated with Meera, while Jojen grows thin and weak.
 The journey is long and cold, and they suffer on the brink of starvation.
 The group is briefly abandoned by Coldhands, who returns to them after killing oathbreakers of the Night's Watch.
-To try and sate his hunger, Bran feasts on human flesh of the deceased crows while inside Summer.
+To try and sate his hunger, Bran feasts on human flesh of the deceased crows while inside Summer..
+Returning to his own skin, Bran eats some meat that Coldhands has brought back with him, which Coldhands claims to be pig.

 In the depths of the haunted forest, they find a hill on top of which lies the dwelling of the three-eyed crow.
-Summer seems to sense danger as they climb and finally reach the cave of the three-eyed crow, and the group are ambushed by wights just outside the cave’s entrance.
-Bran enters Hodor's mind to fight off the wights, but blacks out and wakes up again inside the cave.
+Coldhands warns them that there are wights or White Walkers nearby, and Summer seems to sense danger as they climb and finally reach the cave of the three-eyed crow.
+The group are ambushed by wights just outside the cave’s entrance.
+Bran enters Hodor's mind to fight off the wights, and sees a figure in the cave mouth brandishing a torch, whom he at first believes is his sister, Arya.
+Seeing his own body in danger, Bran slips back into his own skin, but blacks out and wakes up again inside the cave.
 There the group meet a child of the forest, Leaf, who reveals that she has saved them by burning the wights.
-However, the cave is warded against White Walkers and wights, so Coldhands cannot accompany them inside and departs.
-Leaf takes them deeper into the cave, underneath roots and across a floor of bones, until they reach a skeletal body sitting on a throne made of roots - the three-eyed crow, the last greenseer.
+However, the cave is warded against White Walkers and wights, so Coldhands cannot accompany them inside.
+Leaf takes them deeper into the cave, underneath weirwood roots and across a floor of bones, until they reach a skeletal body sitting on a throne made of roots - the three-eyed crow, the last greenseer.
 When Bran asks the crow if he can fix his legs, the crow says that that is beyond his power.
 Heartbroken, Bran's eyes begin to fill with tears, but the crow responds:

-The three-eyed crow then begins to teach Bran about greenseeing and skinchanging.
+The three-eyed crow, who Bran learns was named Brynden when he was quick , then begins to teach Bran about greenseeing and skinchanging.
 Bran is fed weirwood paste, which awakens his greenseeing gifts.
 He then enters the weirwood roots around them and sees his father, Eddard, through Winterfell's heart tree in the past.
 Grief-stricken, Bran tries to speak to Ned, but all that is heard is a whisper on the wind.

 The three-eyed crow explains that he can look into the past through the weirwoods, but saw only what he wished to see, his father and his home.
 The crow further says that while Bran can view his father, he cannot speak to him.
 He says: